FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *anifestoMan 30 weeks ago
+By *anifestoMan over a year ago

 My young one was telling me in the UK the students have to put their phone in some kind of a pouch that jams the signal during class time.